gabeklein/expressive-mvc/README.md

 - no property exists:
   * Explicit subscribers will receive the event; components cannot.
 - Property exists:
-  - **no argument:** All subscribers will force update, listeners will get the existing value.
+  - **no argument:** All subscribers will force-update, listeners get the current value.
   - **has argument:** Property will be overwritten, listeners get the new value.
 - property is a getter:
   - **no argument:** Getter will force-compute, listeners get its output regardless if new.
-  - **has argument:** Cache will be overwritten (compute skipped), and listeners get that value.
+  - **has argument:** Cache will be overwritten (compute skipped), listeners get that value.

-Events make it easier to design around closures, keeping as few things on your model as possible.
+Events make it easier to design using closures and callbacks, keeping as few things on your model as possible.
 Event methods can also be used externally, for other code to interact with as well.
 <br /><br />

 ### Event handling in-practice: